Everything you need to know about choosing baby’s first bed (and why you should avoid round cribs).

 It’s also important not to use crib bumpers, pillows, heavy blankets, sleep positioners, or a “wedge,” since these increase the risk of suffocation.
 If you can avoid it, don’t use a mobile, either (and if you do use a mobile, take it down when your baby starts to reach for it).

-To keep your baby cozy, use a sleep sack or a blanket tucked tightly under the mattress and covering only up to your baby’s chest.
+To keep your baby cozy, use a sleep sack, a swaddle , or a blanket tucked tightly under the mattress and covering only up to your baby’s chest.
+If you are concerned about your baby being cold, use a safe space heater for your baby’s room.

 Don’t place your child’s crib next to a window or any hanging threads.
 Also, don’t place it under a bookshelf or picture frame.